 After a Car Accident

 A car accident can produce significant stress depending on the circumstances, making it difficult to impossible to think clearly and respond appropriately.
 If your vehicle is struck by another driver, the first thing you should do is call the police and ask for a paramedic.
-Injuries can occur from minor fender benders and it’s important to have medical experts evaluate your condition, especially if you need to file a personal injury claim.
+Injuries can occur from minor fender benders.
+It’s important to have medical experts evaluate your health, especially if you need to file a personal injury claim because of a spine injury or some other condition.

 While you are being seen by the paramedics, the police will review the circumstances and conditions surrounding the car accident.
 They will draft an official report that outlines information such as the location of the accident, the road conditions, and other variables that could have contributed to the collision.
 Their report will also indicate who the officer believes is at-fault or liable for the accident.